 and in the Second Floor Stacks at the following call number locations:

-The Heafey Law Library's collection of foreign legal materials concentrates on common law countries and the European Union.
+The Mabie Law Library's collection of foreign legal materials concentrates on common law countries and the European Union.
 Some foreign legal materials are available in microfiche, at the same call numbers as print materials.

 For additional information about legal research in common law jurisdictions, see the Canadian Legal Research guide and the U.K. Legal Research guide.
 For additional information about researching European Union law, see the research guide on European Union Law.